-Based on a model founded in 1998 in Dallas, Texas, Project Transformation Central Texas launched in 2017 to address three unique challenges with one program: 1) how to meet the academic, physical, social-emotional, and spiritual needs of children from low-income communities, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young principled leaders for the church and the world; and 3) how to help revitalize churches in underserved communities.
+Based on a model founded in 1998 in Dallas, Texas, Project Transformation Central Texas launched its first summer program in 2017.
+The program model is designed to address three unique challenges with one program: 1) how to meet the academic, physical, social-emotional, and spiritual needs of children, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young principled leaders for the church and the world; and 3) how to help churches connect with their communities.

-Children – College students – Churches.
-This is a win-win-win formula where relationships are at the heart of everything we do.
-It is through relationships that lives and communities are transformed.
+The Three C’s: Children – College-age young adults – Churches.
+This is a win-win-win formula, but relationships are at the heart of everything we do.
+It is through relationships that communities are transformed.